DY12-16 Waiver Extension Request

 HHSC has submitted to CMS an addendum to Attachment I of the RHP Planning Protocol for Demonstration Year 6A.
 Changes to the RHP Planning Protocol for DY6A are consistent with the approved DY6 Program Funding and Mechanics Protocol.

 DY6 Program Funding and Mechanics Protocol

-CMS has approved the DY6 Program Funding and Mechanics Protocol, which is Attachment J in the waiver's Special Terms and Conditions.
-The PFM lays out the revised guidelines by which DSRIP projects will operate in DY6.
+On June 23, 2016, CMS approved the DY6 Program Funding and Mechanics Protocol (PFM), which is Attachment J in the waiver's Special Terms and Conditions.
+The PFM includes the requirements for participation in DSRIP during DY6.
 The approval letter from CMS and the approved PFM are linked to below.

 - CMS Approval Letter for the DY6 PFM Protocol (PDF) (6/24/16)